 Domestic premises may be approved as SQP retailer premises if they meet the required criteria (a permanent building with a fixed address).
 For the purpose of approval and inspection, the part of the premises used for the retail supply of POM-VPS and NFA-VPS medicines must be made accessible to inspectors following reasonable notice.

 If an SQP considers that the premises in which they’re operating no longer comply with the requirements of approval, they must immediately notify the VMD.
 This is necessary to ensure that the products are prescribed and supplied in accordance with the VMR and are stored correctly to maintain their safety and efficacy.

-You can apply for registration of an SQP retailer premises using the application form and guidance on registering an SQP retailer premises.
+You can apply for approval of an SQP retailer premises using the application form and guidance on applying for approval of an SQP retailer premises.